How to make video and audio accessible

 Open captions

-Open captions may still be used on channels that do not support closed captioning, like some social media channels.
+Open captions should still be used on platforms that do not support closed captioning, like some social media channels.

 • have good colour contrast so people can read them